 Google Fit is an application that has been created mainly to measure the physical activity of the user by using certain parameters to know if they are exercising or if they should do more.
 In addition, this app is compatible with others that are aimed at monitoring or helping to improve physical exercise, the applications can be consulted by clicking here

 This application has three main features or functions: Home Page, Diary and Profile.
 The main page function is the one that is shown when you start the app, so if you want to change the function, all you have to do is click on the icons that appear at the bottom of the screen.

 - Homepage.
-This is the function that is displayed when the application starts and is distributed in four sections:
+This is the function that is displayed when the application is launched and is divided into four sections:

 - The first is shown in the form of a circular graph that will show the steps that have been taken in dark blue and the Cardio Points to which those steps correspond in green.
 To create these points, Google has collaborated with the WHO and they are an activity goal that is based on the amount of physical exercise that the institution recommends to improve health.